-The final submission draft Policies and Places Local Plan will be subject to another 6 week public consultation starting 5 Feb 2018 to 19th March .
-It will then be submitted to the Planning Inspector who will determine the “matters” (ie the important issues) which need to be examined in public.
-The 19th March is a strict deadline – unlike the planning application it will not be possible to submit a comment after this date.
+The final submission draft Policies and Places Local Plan was subject to another 6 week public consultation starting 5 Feb 2018 to 19th March .
+It will now be submitted to the Planning Inspector who will determine the “matters” (ie the important issues) which need to be examined in public.
+The 19th March was a strict deadline – unlike the planning application it will not be possible to submit a comment after this date.

-You can read the plan and comment on it here: http://shepway-consult.objective.co.uk/portal.
+You can read the plan and the comments : http://shepway-consult.objective.co.uk/portal.